DoD-Platform-One/bbctl/docs/user-guide.md

 #### Credentials File Credential Helper

-You can define a credentials file to provide credentials to bbctl.
+You can define a credentials file to provide credentials to `bbctl`.
 By default it is named `credentials.yaml` and should exist in `~/.bbctl/`.
 If you want to use the credentials file, you will need to set `big-bang-credential-helper` to `credentials-file`.
 If you would like to set a different path for the credentials file, you will need to set `big-bang-credential-helper-credentials-file-path` to the full path.

 Example variable values if you want to set them in the configuration file: